OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 which is, respectively, the profit from selling the refined materials, less sales tax and less refinement tax.
 The last term \($r_m \times p_a(r)$\) in the opportunity equation is the cost of buying the ore or ice to refine.

 The only factors in this equation which can be influenced by the player are efficiency and station refining tax.
 Station refining tax is based on player standings towards the refining station and starts at 5%.
-This tax is 0% if standing is 6.67 or better.
+At time of writing, this tax is 0% if standing is 6.67 or better.
 Efficiency is determined by the product of the following attributes:

 * Station base refining efficiency \(a value between 0 and 1\).
 * Reprocessing skill multiplier which is $1.0 + 0.03 \times {level}$ for a maximum of $1.15$.
 * Reprocessing efficiency skill multiplier which is $1.0 + 0.02 \times {level}$ for a maximum of $1.10$.
-* Ore specific processing skill multiplier \(ores only\) which is $1.0 + 0.02 \times {level}$ for a maxium of $1.10$.
+* Ore specific processing skill multiplier \(ores only\) which is $1.0 + 0.02 \times {level}$ for a maximum of $1.10$.
 * Ice processing skill multiplier \(ice only\) which is $1.0 + 0.02 \times {level}$ for a maximum of $1.10$.
 * Refining implant multiplier if the refining player has an appropriate implant \(e.g. Zainou 'Beancounter' Reprocessing\).